echiner/GFTMasterBigDataUPV/exercise2_data_processing/README.md

 Now that we have tested that we are processing data in real-time coming from Kafka and decided the logic (SQL query), let's **send the data back to another Kafka topic**.
 For doing so, comment the "streaming to console" part and uncomment the "sending to kafka" part.

 If the code is working fine, all the newly generated data will be sent to a new topic (`tickers_transformed`).
-You should be able to see the messages in Control Center (under the "Topics" section).
+You should be able to see the messages in the Kafka UI (under the "Topics" section).

 ![Kafka Message](../img/spark_streaming_execution3.png)